jalfonsosm/agi-llm/README.md

 ### AI-Assisted Development

-This LLM integration was developed with assistance from AI coding tools:
+This LLM integration was developed with assistance from several AI coding tools.
-- Claude (Anthropic)
-- Amazon Q Developer
-- DeepSeek
-- GitHub Copilot
-- Gemini AI (Google)

 ---